6RD not working in latest snapshots

 at the rate of tens per hour with one user doing some web browsing.

-#54 Updated by Jarom Hatch about 4 years ago
+#54 Updated by Jarom Hatch over 4 years ago

 I've been trying to get this working for a week now with no success.
 I have the latest (as of tonight) snapshot installed and still no joy.
 My machines on the LAN get an ipv6 address that matches what the router has assigned to it (I am currently on Centurylink).
 I can ping the router from my laptop and vise-versa, but I cannot ping the gateway address (2602:cdab:240::) and thus, nothing beyond my network (though I can resolve names).